522539291/resorcerer/README.md

 ## Usage

+Explains how to use the `resorcerer` HTTP API.

 ### HTTP API

-Against the base service `resorcerer:8080` and assuming you've set the target namespace via `TARGET_NAMESPACE` you can perform the following operations:
+Either locally against `PROM_API` or in-cluster against base service FQDN `resorcerer:8080` (and assuming that if you haven't set the target namespace via `TARGET_NAMESPACE` then you're fine with operating on the `resorcerer` namespace) you can perform the operations as described in the following.

 #### Observation

-To observe $CONTAINER in $POD for period $PERION (with valid time units "s", "m", and "h") do:
+To observe $CONTAINER in $POD for period $PERIOD (with valid time units "s", "m", and "h") do:

 ```
 GET /observation/$POD/$CONTAINER?period=$PERIOD